Desenroladev/ddev-cli/README.md

 #### Setting up .env

-For your PGDDEV project to work correctly you must configure the application .env as follows:
+For your DDEV project to work correctly you must configure the application .env as follows:

 ```.env
 DB_HOST=my_host